hamartillano/Call-Management-Centre-System/REPORT.md

 Assumptions:

-- The employees answer the quesionaire truthfully
+- The employees answer the questionaire truthfully
 - The database has all of the relevant information about all of the customers
 - During busy times, the Interactive Voice Response unit has no limit on number of customers